Eisenstein’s Proof of Quadratic Reciprocity

 In this post, we take a look at an interesting proof of the Quadratic Reciprocity theorem by Gotthold Eisenstein.

-Definition: The Legendre symbol is a function \left(\frac{a}{p}\right) which takes the values \pm 1 depending on whether a is a quadratic residue modulo p. \left(\frac{a}{p}\right) = \begin{cases}0 \quad \text{if }p|a \\ 1 \quad \text{if }a\text{ is a quadratic residue modulo }p \\ -1 \quad \text{if }a\text{ is a quadratic non-residue modulo }p\end{cases} Theorem (Quadratic Reciprocity Law): If p and q are distinct odd primes, then the quadratic reciprocity theorem states that the congruences \begin{aligned} x^2 \equiv q \quad (\text{mod }p) \\ x^2 \equiv p \quad (\text{mod }q) \end{aligned} are both solvable or both unsolvable unless both p and q leave the the remainder 3 when divided by 4.
-Written symbolically, \left(\frac{p}{q}\right)\left(\frac{q}{p}\right) = (-1)^{(p-1)(q-1)/4}
+Definition: The Legendre symbol is a function $\left(\frac{a}{p}\right)$ which takes the values $\pm 1$ depending on whether $a$ is a quadratic residue modulo $p$. $$\left(\frac{a}{p}\right) = \begin{cases}0 \quad \text{if }p|a \\ 1 \quad \text{if }a\text{ is a quadratic residue modulo }p \\ -1 \quad \text{if }a\text{ is a quadratic non-residue modulo }p\end{cases}$$ Theorem (Quadratic Reciprocity Law): If $p$ and $q$ are distinct odd primes, then the quadratic reciprocity theorem states that the congruences $$ \begin{aligned} x^2 \equiv q \quad (\text{mod }p) \\ x^2 \equiv p \quad (\text{mod }q) \end{aligned} $$ are both solvable or both unsolvable unless both $p$ and $q$ leave the the remainder $3$ when divided by $4$.
+Written symbolically, $$ \left(\frac{p}{q}\right)\left(\frac{q}{p}\right) = (-1)^{(p-1)(q-1)/4}$$

 We will start by proving two important results about quadratic residues that will be useful later on.

-Lemma 1: Let n\not\equiv 0 \;(\text{mod }p).
-Then n is a quadratic residue modulo p iff n^{\frac{p-1}{2}}\equiv 1 \; (\text{mod }p).
+Lemma 1: Let $n\not\equiv 0 \;(\text{mod }p)$.
+Then $n$ is a quadratic residue modulo $p$ iff $n^{\frac{p-1}{2}}\equiv 1 \; (\text{mod }p)$.

-Proof: Fermat’s little theorem tells us that n^{p-1}\equiv 1 \;(\text{mod }p) whenever p \not| n.
-Since, n^{p-1}-1\equiv (n^{\frac{p-1}{2}}-1)(n^{\frac{p-1}{2}}+1)\equiv 0 \; (\text{mod }p) we have n^{\frac{p-1}{2}}\equiv \pm 1\; (\text{mod }p).
-Therefore, it suffices to prove that n is a quadratic residue modulo p if and only if n^{\frac{p-1}{2}}\equiv 1 \; (\text{mod }p).
+Proof: Fermat’s little theorem tells us that $n^{p-1}\equiv 1 \;(\text{mod }p)$ whenever $p \not| n$.
+Since, $$n^{p-1}-1\equiv (n^{\frac{p-1}{2}}-1)(n^{\frac{p-1}{2}}+1)\equiv 0 \; (\text{mod }p)$$ we have $n^{\frac{p-1}{2}}\equiv \pm 1\; (\text{mod }p)$.
+Therefore, it suffices to prove that $n$ is a quadratic residue modulo $p$ if and only if $n^{\frac{p-1}{2}}\equiv 1 \; (\text{mod }p)$.

-Suppose that \left(\frac{n}{p} \right)=1.
-Then, there is an integer x such that n\equiv x^2 \; (\text{mod p}).
-Now, we have n^{\frac{p-1}{2}}\equiv x^{p-1} \equiv 1 \equiv \left(\frac{n}{p} \right) \; (\text{mod }p)
+Suppose that $\left(\frac{n}{p} \right)=1$.
+Then, there is an integer $x$ such that $n\equiv x^2 \; (\text{mod p})$.
+Now, we have $$n^{\frac{p-1}{2}}\equiv x^{p-1} \equiv 1 \equiv \left(\frac{n}{p} \right) \; (\text{mod }p)$$

-Conversely, assume that n^{\frac{p-1}{2}}\equiv 1 \; (\text{mod }p).
-Let g be a primitive root of p.
-Then, we have n\equiv g^k \; (\text{mod }p) for some integer k.
-Since n^{\frac{p-1}{2}}\equiv g^{\frac{k(p-1)}{2}} \equiv 1 \; (\text{mod }p), the order of g must divide the exponent \frac{k(p-1)}{2}.
-Therefore, p-1 | \frac{k(p-1)}{2} and thus k is an even integer.
-Let’s say k=2j for some integer j.
-Then, we have n \equiv g^k \equiv g^{2j} \equiv (g^j)^2 \; (\text{mod }p) This proves that n is a quadratic residue modulo p.
+Conversely, assume that $n^{\frac{p-1}{2}}\equiv 1 \; (\text{mod }p)$.
+Let $g$ be a primitive root of $p$.
+Then, we have $n\equiv g^k \; (\text{mod }p)$ for some integer $k$.
+Since $n^{\frac{p-1}{2}}\equiv g^{\frac{k(p-1)}{2}} \equiv 1 \; (\text{mod }p)$, the order of $g$ must divide the exponent $\frac{k(p-1)}{2}$.
+Therefore, $p-1 | \frac{k(p-1)}{2}$ and thus $k$ is an even integer.
+Let’s say $k=2j$ for some integer $j$.
+Then, we have $$n \equiv g^k \equiv g^{2j} \equiv (g^j)^2 \; (\text{mod }p)$$ This proves that $n$ is a quadratic residue modulo $p$.

-Lemma 2 (Gauss’s Lemma): For any odd prime p, let a be an integer that is co-prime to p.
-Consider the integers S = \left\{ a,\ 2a,\ 3a,\cdots, \frac{p-1}{2}a \right\} and their least positive residues modulo p.
-Let n be the number of these residues that are greater than p/2.
-Then \left(\frac{a}{p}\right)=(-1)^n
+Lemma 2 (Gauss’s Lemma): For any odd prime $p$, let $a$ be an integer that is co-prime to $p$.
+Consider the integers $$S = \left\{ a,\ 2a,\ 3a,\cdots, \frac{p-1}{2}a \right\}$$ and their least positive residues modulo $p$.
+Let $n$ be the number of these residues that are greater than $p/2$.
+Then $$\left(\frac{a}{p}\right)=(-1)^n$$

-Proof: Since p\not | a, none of the integers in S are congruent to 0 and no two of them are congruent to each other modulo p.
-Let r_1, \cdots, r_m be the residues modulo p smaller than \frac{p}{2}, and let s_1, \cdots, s_n be the residues modulo p greater than \frac{p}{2}.
-Then m+n=\frac{p-1}{2} and the integers r_1, \cdots, r_m, p-s_1, \cdots , p-s_n are all positive and less than \frac{p}{2}.
+Proof: Since $p\not | a$, none of the integers in $S$ are congruent to 0 and no two of them are congruent to each other modulo $p$.
+Let $r_1, \cdots, r_m$ be the residues modulo $p$ smaller than $\frac{p}{2}$, and let $s_1, \cdots, s_n$ be the residues modulo $p$ greater than $\frac{p}{2}$.
+Then $m+n=\frac{p-1}{2}$ and the integers $$ r_1, \cdots, r_m, p-s_1, \cdots , p-s_n $$ are all positive and less than $\frac{p}{2}$.
 Now, we will prove that no two of these integers are equal.
-Suppose that for some choice of i and j we have p-s_i = r_j.
-We can choose integers u and v, with 1 \leq u,v \leq \frac{p-1}{2} and satisfying \begin{aligned} s_i &\equiv u a \; (\text{mod }p) \\ r_j &\equiv v a \; (\text{mod }p) \end{aligned} Now, we have s_i+r_j \equiv a(u+v) \equiv p \equiv 0 \; (\text{mod }p) This implies that u+v \equiv 0 \; (\text{mod }p).
-However, this is not possible because 1\leq u+v \leq p-1.
-Thus, we have proven that the numbers r_1,\cdots, r_m, p-s_1, \cdots p-s_n are simply a rearrangement of the integers 1,2,\cdots, \frac{p-1}{2}.
-Their product is equal to \left(\frac{p-1}{2} \right)!.
-Therefore, \begin{aligned} \left(\frac{p-1}{2}\right)! &= r_1 \cdots r_m (p-s_1)\cdots (p-s_n) \\ &\equiv (-1)^n r_1 \cdots r_m s_1\cdots s_n \; (\text{mod }p) \\ &\equiv (-1)^n a\cdot 2a\cdots \left(\frac{p-1}{2}\right)a \; (\text{mod }p) \\ &\equiv (-1)^n a^{\frac{p-1}{2}} \left( \frac{p-1}{2}\right)! \; (\text{mod }p) \end{aligned} The \left( \frac{p-1}{2}\right)! term can be cancelled from both sides as p\not| \left( \frac{p-1}{2}\right)! .
-In other words, we have a^{\frac{p-1}{2}}\equiv (-1)^n \; (\text{mod }p).
+Suppose that for some choice of $i$ and $j$ we have $p-s_i = r_j$.
+We can choose integers $u$ and $v$, with $1 \leq u,v \leq \frac{p-1}{2}$ and satisfying $$ \begin{aligned} s_i &\equiv u a \; (\text{mod }p) \\ r_j &\equiv v a \; (\text{mod }p) \end{aligned} $$ Now, we have $$ s_i+r_j \equiv a(u+v) \equiv p \equiv 0 \; (\text{mod }p) $$ This implies that $u+v \equiv 0 \; (\text{mod }p)$.
+However, this is not possible because $1\leq u+v \leq p-1$.
+Thus, we have proven that the numbers $r_1,\cdots, r_m, p-s_1, \cdots p-s_n$ are simply a rearrangement of the integers $1,2,\cdots, \frac{p-1}{2}$.
+Their product is equal to $\left(\frac{p-1}{2} \right)!$.
+Therefore, $$ \begin{aligned} \left(\frac{p-1}{2}\right)! &= r_1 \cdots r_m (p-s_1)\cdots (p-s_n) \\ &\equiv (-1)^n r_1 \cdots r_m s_1\cdots s_n \; (\text{mod }p) \\ &\equiv (-1)^n a\cdot 2a\cdots \left(\frac{p-1}{2}\right)a \; (\text{mod }p) \\ &\equiv (-1)^n a^{\frac{p-1}{2}} \left( \frac{p-1}{2}\right)! \; (\text{mod }p) \end{aligned} $$ The $\left( \frac{p-1}{2}\right)! $ term can be cancelled from both sides as $p\not| \left( \frac{p-1}{2}\right)! $.
+In other words, we have $a^{\frac{p-1}{2}}\equiv (-1)^n \; (\text{mod }p)$.
 This completes the proof of Gauss’s lemma.

 We are now ready to prove the Quadratic reciprocity theorem.